Hadouken: Reception

 Eurogamer's Wesley Yin-Poole claimed that most players of a "certain generation" had the move "ingrained in [their] psyche".
 Both Yin-Poole and The Escapist author Earnest Cavalli compare moves from non-Street Fighter games to the Hadouken technique.
 The PlayStation 4 received a "viral teaser" which featured a fake taxi service called Hadouken Cabs.
 A card in Street Fighter-themed Monopoly game was based on the Hadouken.

 Game Informers Kyle Hilliard included the Hadouken's cameo in Mega Man X in his list of his five favorite video game Easter eggs.
 He claimed that this was in part because without Internet at the time, he was unable to verify whether the Easter egg really existed.
 GamesRadar featured it in his list of the 100 best video game Easter eggs.

 As an Internet meme

-A meme called "Hadouken-ing" became popular in Japan and later the United States, where one person poses as though he or she have fired a Hadouken, and another person poses as if he or she was struck by it.
+A meme called "Hadouken-ing" became popular in Japan and later the United States, where one person poses as though they have fired a Hadouken, and another person poses as if they were struck by it.
 Several celebrities have taken pictures of themselves performing the Hadouken meme.
 Community and Mad Men star Alison Brie performed a number of different Internet memes, one of which was Hadouken-ing.
 The cast of The Good Wife also took a picture of the meme being performed.
 Television personality Carrie Keagan also posed for this meme.
 New York's Daily News Jacob E. Osterhout called it the biggest meme since the Harlem Shake.
 Critics of the meme claim that the meme is in fact a depiction of the Kamehameha from Dragon Ball Z and was in fact a "marketing ploy" for Dragon Ball Z: Battle of Gods.